wbrent/timbreIDLib/INSTALL.md

 >
 > sudo make install

-On Linux and Macintosh, the FFTW library files should be installed to /usr/local/lib by default.
+On Linux and macOS, the FFTW library files should be installed to /usr/local/lib by default.